Grime music: Japanese grime

 In 2004, Japanese DJ's had already begun to play grime music from the UK.
 In 2008, a group of MC's from Osaka emerged who were inspired by Roll Deep's Rules And Regulations mixtape, led by pioneers MC Dekishi, MC Duff and MC Tacquilacci.
 MC Dekishi released the first ever Japanese grime mixtape in 2009, titled "Grime City Volume 1".
-Osaka MC's are known for rapping extremely fast.
+Osaka MCs are known for rapping extremely fast.
 Another scene sprung up in the Tokyo region of Shibuya led by Carpainter, Double Clapperz, MC ONJUICY, PAKIN and Sakana Lavenda.
 PAKIN visited the UK in 2013 where he was invited by Devilman to join the Dark Elements crew.
-Japanese Grime has however stayed an underground genre in Japan with little local media attention.
+However, Japanese Grime has stayed an underground genre in Japan with little local media attention.

 In 2013, over a hundred Japanese grime producers participated in a producer clash called War Dub Japan Cup which garnered a massive response in the UK.
 In 2014, Elijah and Skilliam held a set with Japanese MC's and Producers that went viral via media outlets like SB.TV and GRM Daily receiving significant attention in the UK.

 In November 2018, record label Butterz celebrated its eighth anniversary at Tokyo based club Unit.
-Butterz are notable for having an early investment into the Japanese grime scene, going back as far as 2009 wherein Japanese producers would send the label beats via MSN Messenger.
+Butterz are notable for having an early investment into the Japanese grime scene; this goes back as far as 2009, when Japanese producers would send the label beats via MSN Messenger.

-Japanese grime has more DJs than it does MCs and as a result the former takes more importance.
+Japanese grime has more DJs than it does MCs; as a result, the former takes more importance.
 Lyrical content differs to UK grime, with a lack of crime related lyrics and more of a focus on societal and political issues, with rebellious counterculture elements.
 Japanese Grime uses samples and references from local pop-culture like Anime, Japanese Idols and J-pop.